automl/autorl-org/_pages/autorl-tutorial-ecai.md

 title: "AutoRL Tutorial 2024"
 ---

+**Slides**: Will be made available here
+Colab Notebook links:
+* Practical Session 1 (TBA)
+* Practical Session 2 (TBA)

 # Beyond Trial & Error: A Tutorial on Automated Reinforcement Learning

 This page serves as an overview of André Biedenkapp and Theresa Eimer's tutorial on AutoRL at ECAI 2024.
 We will add slides and code examples at a later point.

 ### Outline
 Introduction and algorithmic part on AutoRL (60min):
+1. Primer on RL
-1. Motivation: Why does AutoRL matter?
+2. Why Does AutoRL matter?
-2. Formal definition of AutoRL
-3. Categories of AutoRL approaches (i.e. giving an overview of what AutoRL encompasses)
+3. The Choice of ALgorithm matters!
-4. Properties of AutoRL landscapes
+5. Properties of AutoRL Hyperparameter Landscapes
-5. What are AutoRL-specific challenges compared to AutoML for supervised learning?
-6. Why are dynamic configuration approaches important for RL, and how do we learn them?

-15min break
+6. Optimizing the Full Pipeline
+7. The Role of Networks
+8. The role of Environments
+Q&A

-Practical Session I: Working with design decisions (45min):
+Practical Session I: Visualizing RL Hyperparameter Landscapes (30min)

-1. Examples of adapting different design decisions (e.g. hyperpa- rameters and environments)
-2. Defining AutoRL search spaces
-3. Measuring AutoRL performance
+Coffee Break (30min)

 Practical guidelines and case study of hyperparameters (45min):
 1. Examples of successful AutoRL DAC and online approaches
+2. Combining AutoRL Approaches
-2. Evaluation and Generalization of AutoRL
+3. Evaluation and Generalization of AutoRL
-3. Options for HPO with pros and cons (AC methods, PBT, heuris- tics, meta-gradients, etc.)
+4. Options for HPO with pros and cons (AC methods, PBT, heuris- tics, meta-gradients, etc.)
-4. Hyperparameters and experimental design
+5. Hyperparameters and experimental design
-5. Combining HPO with other AutoRL domains and why this is important for RL generally

-15min break
+6. Benchmarking (Auto)RL
+Q&A

-Practical Session II: Tools for HPO in RL (45min):
+Practical Session II: Tools for HPO in RL (45min)
-1. Applying standard AutoML tools in RL
-2. Considerations for dynamic HPO
-3. RL-specific HPO tools

 ### Speakers